iivanoo/covid-apps-observer/data/data_us/reports/resources/org.pathcheck.covidsafepathsBt.mn___1.1.1/report.md

 <img src="3_star_reviews_wordcloud.png" alt="org.pathcheck.covidsafepathsBt.mn 3 reviews"/>
 </p>

-> Has only one notification type called "Exposure Notification" which, despite it's name, goes off everyday exposure database updates.
+> Has only one notification type called "Exposure Notification" which, despite it's name, fires everyday on exposure database updates.
 Had to silence this annoying notification, so defeats the purpose!
-More fundamental flaws: doesn't account for PPE or if barriers between people, relies on voluntary positive test input rather than MDH registry.
+More fundamental flaws: doesn't account for PPE or if barriers between people, & relies on voluntary positive test input rather than MDH registry.
 Good: No location permissions required.
 App Info screens shows "No permissions requested".
-Double blind anon ID system is good.<br> :date: __2020-12-04 14:32:53__
+Double blind anon ID system is good.
+No BT issues like others.<br> :date: __2020-12-13 18:40:51__

+> Really you're putting out an app with no dark mode?
+Have you not paid attention to any other applications or operating system pushes and updates?
+I love staring into a flashlight.<br> :date: __2020-12-12 23:05:07__

+> I'm not sure that this app is really doing anything useful.
+The way it's set up is completely voluntary.
+So even if a user has Covid-19, they don't actually have to record it.
+And what about the people who don't download the app and use it?
+I'm not convinced that this app is accomplishing it's intended purpose.<br> :date: __2020-12-12 14:19:09__

+> I wish there was a way to effectively use it and not have bluetooth on 24/7.<br> :date: __2020-12-06 08:54:01__

+> I've read some of the reviews and some are mentioning being alerted if exposed.
+That would only happen if you were near someone who was infected, had the app, and followed through to report.
+There's many ways you could be exposed without being alerted at all.
+The app may have an impact and if many many people used it the impact could be significant.
+But maybe not.<br> :date: __2020-12-06 03:10:14__

 > Kinda cringe<br> :date: __2020-12-02 21:59:16__